 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-If you fly Southwest often or if Southwest serves your home airport, you’ll get huge amounts of travel from the Southwest Rapid Rewards® Premier Credit Card.
-It’s got a rich welcome bonus, and even comes with solid ongoing benefits like 6,000 points every cardmember anniversary, travel insurance and more.
+If you fly Southwest often, or if Southwest serves your home airport, you’ll get huge amounts of travel from the Southwest Rapid Rewards® Premier Credit Card.
+It’s got a sweet increased welcome bonus, and even comes with solid ongoing benefits like 6,000 points every cardmember anniversary, travel insurance and more.
 It’s certainly one of the best Southwest credit cards available.

 Most importantly, the Chase Southwest Premier is a big boost if you’re trying to earn the best deal in travel, the Southwest Companion Pass.
 I’ll show you why.